 The main character in these shadow puppet shows was Karagiozis.
 Karagiozis is depicted as having a large nose, a humped-back, and with one arm longer than the other.

 His character was someone who always tried to outwit society, but his attempts normally ended in comical disaster.
 This provided the perfect opportunity to create stories around current affairs, and the social situation under the Ottomans.
-Social and political satire at its finest!
+Greek shadow puppets are social and political satire at its finest!

 Of course, the ultimate irony, is that the name and artistry behind Karagiozis is Turkish.
 (Although, don't mention that to a Greek person, as they may get a bit peeved!).